 Ways History, Family Crest & Coats of Arms

 The ancient roots of the Ways family name are in the Anglo-Saxon culture.
-The name Ways comes from when the family lived in Cambridgeshire, where the family was found since the early Middle Ages.
+The name Ways comes from when the family lived in Dorset where Roger de Waie was listed in the Pipe Rolls of 1194.
+Later William Waye was recorded in 1236 and Richard de la Weye was found in Devon in 1249.

 Early Origins of the Ways family